Self improvement books are always a good read.

 Shriver speaks to you like a really cool aunt or big sister would.

-As the reader, Morrie will remind you of your favorite grandfather, college professor or neighbor; someone who has helped guide you.
+As the reader, Morrie will remind you of your favorite grandfather, college professor, neighbor, or person who has helped guide you.

 Just don’t forget your Kleenex!

-This is the story of Pi, a boy from India and lone human survivor of a shipwreck.
+Life of Pi is the story of a boy from India and a lone human survivor of a shipwreck.

 However, a Bengal tiger, an orangutan, a hyena, and a zebra also survive the shipwreck.

 It is the survival of the fittest as they exert their dominance over territory and with each other.

 That is really all I can say without spoiling the story for you.

 What I will tell you is that this story is not about these survivors at all—but instead, it’s about testing your faith.